Tony118g/doctor-diary/README.md

       ![screenshot of cancelation appointment options](readme-images/cancel-appt-options.png)

-* The confirmed Cancelation Display
+* #### The confirmed Cancelation Display
    * If the user confirms a cancelation, they are informed that the cancelation was successful and are prompted to press "enter" to return to the main menu.

    ![screenshot of confirmed cancelation](readme-images/confirmed-cancelation.png)

-* The application Instructions Display
+* #### The application Instructions Display
    * Instructions on how to use the application are provided for the user.
    * They can view these instuctions by selecting the option in the main menu to view application instructions.
    * This feature helps the user understand how to navigate the app and how to achieve their desired goals within the app.

    ![screenshot of application instructions](readme-images/app-instructions.png)

+* #### The Emergency Exit Option
+   * This is an option provided for the user to be able to exit a booking process or cancelation process while entering details.
+   * To stop the processes, the user can input "Exit" when asked for any detail.
+   * If they do this, they automatically return to the main menu and the process is ended.
+   * This creates a better user experience by providing a way to exit a booking or cancelation process at any stage instead of having to wait untill the end to cancel it.
+   * The availability of this option is made clear in the application instructions display as seen above.
+      * I did not include a print statement in every input prompt outlining the option to exit as it would create lengthy and repetitive messages for the user.
+I felt it was sufficient just to mention it in the application instructions especially as the site is only intended for a single user or a smaller number of users as mentioned at the beginning of the [features](#features) section.
+I felt this created a better user experience overall.

-* Feedback For Invalid Inputs
+* #### Feedback For Invalid Inputs

    Every input the user enters is validated to ensure it meets the required standards for the app.
 If invalid input is entered, the user is notified that it is invalid, informed on the necessary requirements for the input and requested to input new valid data.

    * Feedback For Invalid Name Inputs
       * A valid name input must: